KDE/digikam-doc/batch_queue/base_tools.rst

 On the bottom of the tree-view, a tool-bar will provide all actions available to manage the contents.
 From the left to right, the buttons are:

- - *Plus* to add an entry, as a new filter, a folder, or a separator.
+ - *Plus* icon to add an entry, as a new filter, a folder, or a separator.
- - *Minus* to remove the current selected entry.
+ - *Minus* icon to remove the current selected entry.
- - *Edit* to open the properties dialog for the current selected entry.
+ - *Edit* icon to open the properties dialog for the current selected entry.
- - *Database* to import or export the hierarchy from the disk using the XML format.
+ - *Database* icon to import or export the hierarchy from the disk using the XML format.

 On the right side of the tool-bar, a search text field can be used to filter the tree-view using keywords included in the entries titles.